AtlasICL/ML_fundamentals/README.md

 ## Requirements
 The csv files necessary for the code are in the releases section of this repo.
-The following installations are necessary:
+Additionally, the following libraries are necessary:
 ```
 pip install numpy pandas scikit-learn matplotlib seaborn notebook
 ```